-4/25/24: Statewide Covid levels held steady last week, remaining at 1.8% positivity.
-If you gathered 39 residents together at random last week, there was a 50/50 chance that at least one of them was Covid positive.
+12/19/24: Statewide Covid levels rose sharply last week, climbing from 3.5% positive two weeks ago to 4.7% last week.
+If you chose 15 residents at random last week, there was a 50/50 chance that at least one of them was Covid positive.

 Covid tracking for New York available here.